tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ Create and apply a [magical rune](./Consumables.md#runes) to a weapon that you are holding.
 This does not require you to be carrying a rune and does not expend a rune that you are carrying.
 Roll for the effect as normal, and remember that rune bonuses don’t stack with a magic item’s inherent bonus.

 **Quirk:** Chronic chronicler.

 ---

+#### Scarab War Kit

+Heavy Armor

+_Recharge 16+:_ When hit or critted by a huge creature, reduce the damage by half.

+**Quirk:** Kill or attack insects without even thinking about it.
+Even if that’s unwise.

+---